pingboard/bulk-decaffeinate/README.md

   to provide a specific target directory, name, and/or file extension for any specific files being converted.
 * `outputFileExtension`: an optional file extension, like `"ts"` or `"jsx"`.
 If specified, all converted files will have this extension.
+If null, will simply remove the existing extension without replacing.
 * `mochaEnvFilePattern`: an optional regular expression string.
 If specified, all generated JavaScript files with a path matching this pattern have the text `/* eslint-env mocha */` added to the start.
 For example, `"^.*-test.js$"`.